St. Francis, Brooklyn, to drop NCAA D-I athletics program

 FDU became just the second team seeded 16th in the field to defeat a No. 1 seed when the Knights beat Purdue last Friday.

-FDU lost to FAU Sunday in the second round of the tournament.
+FDU lost to FAU on Sunday in the second round of the tournament.

 “Coming off a week that has served as a rallying cry for the entire Northeast Conference, today is a bittersweet day,” NEC Commissioner Noreen Morris said in a statement.
 “As a charter member of the NEC, St. Francis College is tightly woven into the very fabric of this conference.
 It saddens us to lose them as an integral member of the NEC community.”

-St. Francis also announced that board granted school president Miguel Martinez-Saenz a request for a personal leave and appointed Chief Operating Officer Tim Cecere as acting president, effective immediately.
+St. Francis also announced that its board had granted school president Miguel Martinez-Saenz a request for a personal leave and appointed Chief Operating Officer Tim Cecere as acting president, effective immediately.